 - Make a delicious and healthy fruit and vegetable-based smoothie (link to Smoothies blog post).

 - Make an omelette or some scrambled eggs with chopped tomato, mushrooms and avocado (take a look at our new David Lloyd Clubs spring/summer menu for some eggy inspiration!)

 - Never going to desert your mid-day sandwich?
 Give it a healthy boost by keeping it vegetables and adding lettuce, cucumber, tomatoes, grated carrots, or anything else that takes your fancy.

 - Try making a filling salad packed with vegetables.
 The opportunities here are endless, but one of our favourites is a bed of roast vegetables including butternut, sweet potato, peppers and broccoli, topped with fresh spinach, cherry tomatoes, feta cheese, a sprinkle of seeds and some sliced avo.

 - Try the vegetable version of classic dishes such as lasagne and burgers.
 You’ll be surprised by how tasty they are, as well as by how much better you feel afterwards.

 Follow these easy tips and you’ll see your fruit and vegetable intake increase in no time, along with the accompanying health benefits.

 If you’re looking for healthy inspiration for vegetable packed meals, we have a number of easy-to-follow, delicious and nutritious recipe videos on the David Lloyd Club blog.
-Or else, visit your local David Lloyd Club – our new spring summer menu has loads of new vegetable packed dishes using seasonal fruit and veg.
+Or else, visit your local David Lloyd Club – our new Autumn/Winter menu has loads of new vegetable packed dishes using seasonal fruit and veg.